spurin/kubernetes-v1.0-lab/tutorial.md

-This tutorial will allow you to run Kubernetes v1.0 - in your browser! 🚀
+This tutorial will allow you to run Kubernetes v1.0 - in your browser by making use of the Free Google Cloud Shell tier that can be used without enrollment, you're using it now! 🚀

 Credits to Carlos Santana, Amim Moises Salum Knabben & James Spurin